-- Decide how you’re going to get there.
+- Decide how you’re going to get there (drive, Metro, cab/ridesharing).

-- There are many options, but with many of the streets closed off, taking the Metro is really the way to go.
-The Smithsonian Metro stop is the closest to The Mall.
-If you select this option, be aware that The Washington Monument is several blocks away, so be prepared to hoof it.
+- There are many options, but with many of the streets closed off, I recommend taking the Metro.
+The Smithsonian Metro stop is the closest to The Washington Monument.
+If you select this option, be aware that The Washington Monument is several blocks away, so be prepared to hoof it a bit.

 - Be prepared for crowds…on the metro, on the mall, etc. This is a very popular event!